SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 ## Prerequisites (Optional)

-\Any steps like permissions or roles that the user should have for configuring the collection steps\
+\Any steps like permissions or roles that the user should have for configuring the collection steps.\

 ## Collection configuration and app installation